davetron5000/angular-rails-book/front.md

 getting it deployed to production.
 That means we'll properly configure the asset pipeline, provide a solution for managing front-end assets, and see how to integrate testing the front-end code into your app.

 This is not a Rails or Angular tutorial.
 If you'd like to learn Angular, I would suggest completing their [tutorial].
-Don't just readit, type out the code.
+Don't just read it, type out the code.
 Run the code.
 Tweak the code.
 It only takes an hour or so, and it'll give the confidence you  need to start using Angular (that's what I did).

 Once you're familiar enough with Angular to start building an app, you'll find there are a lot of unanswered questions: